JasmineKhalimova/algorithms_java/README.md

 Queue represents a data structure designed to have elements inserted at the end of the queue, and elements removed from the beginning of the queue.

+#Big O Notation - Time Complexity

+Big o notation is used to describe the performance or complexity of an argument.
+Big O specifically describes the worst - case scenario and can be used to describe the execution time required or space used (e.g. in memory or disk)

+ "O(1)" Constant runtime - executes same amount of time no matter how big the set is.

+ "O(n)" Leaner runtime - is proportional to the input if the input value increases so the function runtime.

+ "O(n^2)" Exponential runtime - the time to complete is proportional to the square of the amount of Data.

+ v very efficient has 2 inputs.
+1 sort order and 2 key value. e.g. BinarySearch

+ "O(n log n)" N Log N Time Algorithms - n log n is the next class of algorithms.
+ The running time grows in proportion to n log n of the input.

+ "O(n!)"
+Factorial runtime - This class of algorithms has a run time proportional to the factorial of the input size.

+# Iterator
+An Iterator is an object that can be used to loop through collections, like ArrayList and HashSet.
+It is called an "iterator" because "iterating" is the technical term for looping.